 The University has a support service called Confide, to receive and coordinate claims of harassment made by any member of the University and to give advice and support.

 The University has a Harassment Adviser and other harassment contacts that have been trained to deal with incidents of harassment and bullying affecting staff or students.

 All matters will be dealt with in confidence and individuals will receive appropriate support and guidance.
-Further details of the University's harassment policy and Confide (including contact details) can be found here.
+Check out the Human Resources pages for further details of the University's harassment policy and Confide (including contact details).